-3 Our choice is in part motivated by the presence of budgets, which have a natural interpretation in this application: if an overall advertising campaign allocates a fixed portion of its budget to online media, then the agent responsible for that budget is incented to spend the entire budget to maximize exposure.
+Our utility function choice is in part motivated by the presence of budgets, which have a natural interpretation in this application: if an overall advertising campaign allocates a fixed portion of its budget to online media, then the agent responsible for that budget is incented to spend the entire budget to maximize exposure.
+From a different perspective, advertizers spread their Ad budget across several media.
+In each medium they want to ensure a certain price per eyeball (or click) and thus would spread out the budget according to market prices and viewing capacity.
 In contrast, under the profit-maximizing utility, a weak motivation for budgets is a limit on liquidity.
-Also, our choice of utility function is out of analytical necessity: Borgs et al. [4] show that under some reasonable assumptions, truthful mechanisms are impossible under a profit-maximizing utility.
+Also, our choice of utility function is out of analytical necessity: Borgs et al. [5] show that under some reasonable assumptions, truthful mechanisms are impossible under a profit-maximizing utility.